Written by Kirk Wallace

 When it comes to choosing the right content insurance policy as a renter, you’ll need to consider:

-You should also keep in mind that contents cover can vary between insurers, so you should always read the Product Disclosure Statement (PDS) for the full details of an insurance policy before you purchase and your insurer’s Target Market Determination (TMD) to check if the policy is suitable for you.
+You should also keep in mind that contents insurance cover can vary between insurers, so you should always read the Product Disclosure Statement (PDS) for the full details of an insurance policy before you purchase and your insurer’s Target Market Determination (TMD) to check if the policy is suitable for you.
 Some events that are commonly covered by renters insurance can include:

 A renters insurance policy can cover a variety of belongings that you bring into your rental home, including: